inbrainlab/IVIMKurtosis/README.md

     from kurtosis.kurtosis import IvimModel

-Have just one difference between this implementation and the IVIM from dipy, in above line:
+Have just one difference between this implementation and the IVIM from dipy.

     ivimfit = ivimmodel.fit(data, dki_map)

 Dipy Reference:

-[DIPYREF] E. Garyfallidis, M. Brett, B. Amirbekian, A. Rokem,
-    S. Van Der Walt, M. Descoteaux, I. Nimmo-Smith and DIPY contributors, "DIPY, a library for the analysis of diffusion MRI data", Frontiers in Neuroinformatics, vol. 8, p.
+E. Garyfallidis, M. Brett, B. Amirbekian, A. Rokem, S. Van Der Walt, M. Descoteaux, I. Nimmo-Smith and DIPY contributors, "DIPY, a library for the analysis of diffusion MRI data", Frontiers in Neuroinformatics, vol. 8, p.
 8, Frontiers, 2014.